PANELS AND MASTERCLASSES

 The string of successes has continued, uninterrupted, ever since, including:

 The Abyss, Predator (1 and 2), Die Hard (1, 2 and 4), Big, Dead Poet’s Society, The Grifters, Green Card, City Slickers, Terminator 2: Judgment Day, Father Of The Bride, Basic Instinct, My Cousin Vinny, The Player, Unforgiven, The Crow, Babe, Air Force One, L.A.
 Confidential, Blade, Pleasantville, The Scream Trilogy, You’ve Got Mail, The Matrix, The Iron Giant, The Sixth Sense, Cast Away, Shrek (1, 2 and 3), In The Bedroom, Far From Heaven, Unfaithful, The Bourne Identity (and Supremacy), Ice Age (1, 2 and 3), Bruce Almighty, Sin City, Wallace & Gromit: The Curse Of The Were-Rabbit, X-Men: The Last Stand, United 93, The Lives Of Others, Night At The Museum (1 and 2), The Holiday, Charlie Wilson’s War, American Gangster, Horton Hears A Who!, Changeling, The Visitor, Frost/Nixon, the Grammy®-nominated albums for Million Dollar Baby, Blood Diamond and Star Trek, along with the Oscar®-nominated scores from House Of Sand And Fog, The Good German and Michael Clayton are just a few.
-Townson has produced soundtracks for such television series as Lost, Alias, 24, True Blood and The Tudors, plus such epic television productions as John Adams, Masada, The Thorn Birds, North And South, The Mists Of Avalon, and Children Of Dune.
+Townson has produced soundtracks for such television order valium in uk series as Lost, Alias, 24, True Blood and The Tudors, plus such epic television productions as John Adams, Masada, The Thorn Birds, North And South, The Mists Of Avalon, and Children Of Dune.

 In addition to his always-full schedule of new film soundtracks, Townson has, over this same period, restored and released CDs of the original motion picture soundtracks from such film and film music classics as Taxi Driver (Bernard Herrmann), Chinatown (Jerry Goldsmith), Lawrence of Arabia (Maurice Jarre), The Great Escape (Elmer Bernstein), Touch of Evil (Henry Mancini), Casino Royale (Burt Bacharach), The Omen (Jerry Goldsmith), Cleopatra (Alex North), Ghostbusters (Elmer Bernstein), and Bernard Herrmann’s landmark score from Alfred Hitchcock’s masterpiece Vertigo, produced in conjunction with Universal’s theatrical re-release of the film in 1996.
 With much more than 1,000 albums to his credit, Robert Townson remains the most prolific producer of soundtrack albums in the world.